It is the introduction of liquids to clean the colon through the anus.

 The patient must retain the solution for at least one hour for the enema to be effective.

-A backflow enema, or Harris wash, is used to remove intestinal gas and stimulate peristalsis.
+A backflow enema, or Harris wash, removes intestinal gas and stimulates peristalsis.

-A large volume of fluid is used, but the fluid is instilled in 100-200 ml increments.
+A large fluid volume is used, but the fluid is instilled in 100-200 ml increments.

-The fluid is then removed by lowering the container below the level of the intestine.
+The fluid is then removed by lowering the container below the intestine level.
 This brings the flatus with the fluid.

-Repeat this procedure three to five times or until gas is not returned.
+Repeat this procedure three to five times or until the gas is not returned.

 Occasionally, a cold liquid enema can be used to lower body temperature quickly.
 This is done only if the temperature is dangerously high.

-This is not a common procedure.
-The temperature should be checked before, during and after the procedure.
+This is not a standard procedure.
+The temperature should be checked before, during, and after the procedure.

 Enemas are used primarily for the following reasons: